Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Demonstrations and Results

 \subsubsection{Implementation of multiple interactions on quantum hardware}

-To evaluate the practicality of the proposed dynamic-circuit-based reusable QMDP for multiple interactions, we deployed the full three-timestep circuit on the 133-qubit IBM Heron-class quantum processor (ibm\_torino).
+To evaluate the practicality of the proposed dynamic-circuit-based QMDP formulation, we deployed the full three-timestep interaction circuit on the 133-qubit IBM Heron-class quantum processor (ibm\_torino).
 This device represents IBM quantum’s latest generation of superconducting hardware and offers significant performance improvements over the previous flagship 127-qubit Eagle processors, including a reported three- to five-fold increase in overall device performance~\cite{Muh_2024}.
-This hardware-based evaluation demonstrates both the feasibility of the approach and its compatibility with current quantum devices.
+This hardware-based evaluation demonstrates both the feasibility of the proposed architecture and its compatibility with current quantum devices.

 When executing on real hardware, in contrast to the noise-free Aer simulator, additional considerations arise.
 Due to the use of qubit reuse, mid-circuit measurement and reset, and conditional logic for state propagation across time steps, the circuit is subject to hardware timing constraints.
 In particular, the backend requires a short stabilization period between a mid-circuit measurement, a subsequent reset, and the reuse of the same qubit.
 Omitting this delay can result in timing conflicts, backend execution errors, and incorrect state transitions, all of which do not occur in simulation.
 To ensure correct execution, we introduced a delay between the mid-circuit measurement and reset operations.
 This delay allows for qubit readout stabilization and hardware cool-down before the same qubits are reinitialized for the next timestep.
 Based on the ibm\_torino backend’s timing characteristics, the optimal delay was selected to be 2000 ns, which is approximately twice the readout duration while remaining well below the qubits’ $T1$ coherence times, thereby minimizing decoherence risk.